PlatONnetwork/docs/docs/JS-SDK.md

 #### methods.myMethod.call

-Will call a “constant” method and execute its smart contract method in the EVM without sending any transaction.
+Will call a “constant” method and execute it's smart contract method in the EVM without sending any transaction.
 Note calling can not alter the smart contract state.

 Method: